Lily Allen: 2012–2018: Sheezus and No Shame

-2019–present: Concept album and second hiatus
+2019–present: Second hiatus and West End Girl

-In April 2019, Allen revealed on Beats 1 radio that she was working on her next record which would be a "concept album".
-Allen later said in March 2020 that her new album only features "odd mentions" of her past addictions as she has "moved on mentally so far from that time".
+In April 2019, Allen revealed on Beats 1 radio that she was working on her next record which would be a concept album.
+Allen later said in March 2020 that her new album only features "odd mentions" of her past addictions.
 She said: "This album I've been doing, I've been writing for just over a year, but I feel like I've moved on mentally so far from that time."

 In the Glastonbury Festival 2022, Allen appeared during Olivia Rodrigo's set to perform "Fuck You", as a protest against the 2022 Supreme Court ruling that abortion was not protected by the Constitution of the United States.
-The Guardian described it as a "thrilling and furious" moment.
+The Guardian described it as a "thrilling, furious" moment.
 Allen later said that she was unsure that she could perform "on a stage like that sober again", being nearly three years sober.

+In late 2022, Allen booked five weeks in a music studio, but she said it felt "contrived" and that the music was not ready to be released.
+In 2024, she said she had recorded around 50 songs for her next music project, which she was still working on.
+On 20 October 2025, she announced that her fifth studio album West End Girl would be released four days later.
+Her first album in seven years, it received widespread critical acclaim from music critics.